bouwe77/temba/README.md

 server.start()
 ```

-3.In your console you'll see:
+3. In your console you'll see:

 ```
 ✅ Server listening on port 3000